On abelian varieties whose torsion is not self-dual: Constructions and computations

 \subsection{Construction of the abelian surfaces}

 Let $k$ be a field with absolute Galois group $\Gal_k \colonequals \Gal(k^{\textup{sep}}\,|\,k)$ and let $\ell\neq \opchar{k}$ be prime.
 Recalling the introduction, a necessary but not sufficient condition for $A[\ell] \not\simeq A\spcheck[\ell]$ is that every polarization on $A$ has degree divisible by $\ell$.
 We produce abelian surfaces satisfying this condition by gluing together two (non-isogenous) elliptic curves along a subgroup of order $\ell$.
-There are many references for this construction, for example it is described on MathOverflow \cite{MO}, implicitly suggested as an exercise \cite[Exercise 6.35]{Goren}, and even recently exhibited \cite[Theorem 2.5]{BS}.
-We present a brief account, for completeness.
+There are many references for this construction.
+For example it is described on MathOverflow \cite{MO}, implicitly suggested as an exercise \cite[Exercise 6.35]{Goren}, and recently exhibited \cite[Theorem 2.5]{BS}.
+We present our own brief account, for completeness.
+We do not give the most general construction but address in \cref{sec:generalconst} how it can be generalized.